What are VOCs?

 The ozone rule of thumb is “good up high, bad nearby.”

 Bad ozone is an irritant for the mucous membranes.
 It can also cause nose, eye and throat irritations; and can lead to shortness of breath, coughing and asthmatic symptoms.
 This lower-atmosphere ozone can also damage vegetation.
 Further, some chemically stable VOCs participate in the destruction of the stratospheric ozone layer (the “good” ozone), causing the famous hole in the ozone layer.

-Nolan Painting is able to provide better choices for your paint needs, including low-VOC Duration Home brand paint and zero-VOC Harmony brand paint, both from Sherwin-Williams, for a healthier environment.
+Nolan Painting is able to provide better choices for your paint needs, including low-VOC Duration Home brand paint from Sherwin-Williams and Regal Select Interior from Benjamin Moore, for a healthier environment.
 Ask your estimator about your options when he or she visits.